Faculty Resources – Before Classes Start

 As a faculty or staff member, you have a legal responsibility under FERPA to protect the confidentiality of student educational records in your possession.
 You have access to student information only for legitimate use in the completion of your responsibilities as a college employee.
 Need to know is the basic principle.

-Student educational records (other than College defined directory information) are considered confidential and may not be released without written consent of the student.
+The law considers student educational records (other than college defined directory information) confidential.
+Therefore, instructors are not to release information without written consent of the student.

 Some practical things to keep in mind:

-Students’ scores or grades should not be displayed publicly.
-Even with names obscured, numeric student identifiers are considered personally identifiable information and must not be used.
+Instructors should not display students’ scores or grades publicly.
+Even with names obscured, the law considers numeric student identifiers personally identifiable information.
+Therefore, teachers must not use them.
 Grades, transcripts or degree audits for purposes of advisement should not be placed in plain view.

-Grades, papers or tests should not be left out in plain view nor should students sort through the documents of other students in order to retrieve their own work.
+Instructors should not leave out grades, papers or tests in plain view nor should students sort through the documents of other students in order to retrieve their own work.

 Class rosters/grade sheets: